 in the case of recorded delivery prepaid post, on the day following the recorded day of delivery; or

-in the case of facsimile, on acknowledgement of receipt by the addressee’s facsimile receiving equipment; or

 in the case of email, when delivered to the other party but only if an acknowledgement of receipt is requested and obtained by the Party sending the e‐mail.

 If a notice or other communication has been received outside normal Working Hours on a Working Day), it is deemed to have been received at the opening of business on the next Working Day.